maxk-org/syspart/README.md

 one partition can be used for general purpose tasks and another for hard & soft realtime (RT) applications.

-Currently only two partitions are supported: 'gpp' and 'isp'. gpp (general-purpose partition) is setup for running general purpose tasks, handling interrupts, etc. isp (isolatated partition) is setup for running RT tasks.
-CPUs in 'isp' are isolated from the rest of the system.
+Currently only two partitions are supported:
+* *GPP* (general-purpose partition) is setup for running general purpose tasks, handling interrupts, etc.
+* *ISP* (isolatated partition) is setup for running RT tasks.
+CPUs in *ISP* are isolated from the rest of the system.

-The main tool is usually installed as /usr/sbin/syspart.
+The main tool is usually installed as */usr/sbin/syspart*.

 As of version 2.0 syspart has been tested with Linux kernels 3.12.x and requires additional patches to achieve complete isolation.
 See more info below.